Baseng0815/Webpage/markdown/2022_japan_blog.md

 ## Timeline Index

-The current plan is to shove everything which does not deserve a whole new page into this document, meaning a time-based index becomes necessary.
+The current plan is to ~~shove everything which does not deserve a whole new page into this document~~ put some stuff on this page and some on dedicated ones, meaning a time-based index becomes necessary.
 Please enjoy easiness of navigation made possible through the power of hypertext.

 ### Pre-departure

+- [2022-08-24](./2022_japan_arrival.html): We arrived! (with lots of trouble)
 - [2022-08-21](./2022_japan_blog.html#final-preparations): Final preparations
 - [2022-08-20](./2022_japan_blog.html#mysos): MySOS, FastTrack and immigration
 - [2022-07-20](./2022_japan_blog.html#visa-received): Visa received